Cam Talbot: Minnesota Wild

 On October 9, 2020, the opening day of free agency, Talbot left the Flames and agreed to a three-year deal worth $11 million to become the starting goaltender for the Minnesota Wild.
-He recorded a 19–8–5 record during the regular season in his first campaign with the Wild, leading them to a playoff spot.
+He made his first appearance for the Wild during the pandemic-shortened 2020–21 regular season on January 14, 2021, in a 4–3 overtime victory over the Los Angeles Kings.
+He marked his first shutout with Minnesota on March 12 in a 4–0 win over the Arizona Coyotes.
+He finished with a 19–8–5 record in 33 appearances in his first campaign with the Wild, with a save percentage of .915 and a GAA of 2.63, leading them to a playoff spot.
 However, the Wild were eliminated in the first round of the 2021 playoffs by the Vegas Golden Knights.
 Talbot and young backup Kaapo Kähkönen played most of the 2021–22 season as the goalie tandem in Minnesota.
-However, the Wild traded out Kähkönen and acquired goaltender Marc-André Fleury at the trade deadline to improve their depth in goal.
-The Wild played Fleury through most of the first round playoff loss to the St. Louis Blues.
+Talbot was selected to appear in the 2022 NHL All-Star Game alongside teammate Kirill Kaprizov.
+However, at the trade deadline, the Wild traded out Kähkönen and acquired goaltender Marc-André Fleury to improve their depth in goal.
+Talbot finished the regular season with a record of 32–12–4 in 49 appearances, with a save percentage of .911 and a GAA of 2.76.
+Despite Talbot being the starter for the majority of the season, the Wild played Fleury through most of the first round playoff loss to the St. Louis Blues.
 Fleury, a pending free agent, re-signed with Minnesota in the offseason, allowing Wild general manager Bill Guerin to make Talbot available for trade despite stating that he intended to keep Talbot.